alexwu77/web_programming/day04/README.md

 Run: `firebase login`

-Run: `firebase init`: use the Up/Down arrow keys and space to select these three:
+Run: `firebase init`: use the Up/Down arrow keys and space to select these two:
 * Realtime Database: Configure a security rules file for Realtime Database and (optionally) provision default instance]
 * Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys

+Select `Use an existing application`, and select the project you just created.

-Follow on screen instructions to finish.
+Follow on screen instructions to finish using all the default values until the `=== Hosting Setup` section.
 Remember to use `build` as your public folder, and not the default `public`.

 ```
 === Hosting Setup